-Every year, GATE syllabus is almost the same, merely there is a rare chance to get the GATE syllabus changed.
+Every year, GATE Syllabus remains almost similar to the previous same, merely there is a rare chance that GATE Syllabus gets changed.

 Understanding GATE syllabus prior starting GATE preparation will help the candidates effectively plan the preparation strategy and score better marks.
-GATE 2020 CS and IT exam paper consist of questions from aptitude and the core subject (CS and IT).
+GATE CS and IT exam paper consist of questions from aptitude and the core subjects (CS and IT).

 Grammar, Vocabulary, Coding-Decoding & Series, Directions, Blood Relations, Arrangements, Syllogism, Inference & Assumptions, Clocks and Puzzles.

 Fundamentals, Equations, Percentage, Averages, Ratio & Propotions, Mixture and Alligations, Data Interpretation & Data Suffiency, Time, Speed & Distance, Time & Work, Set Theory & Venn Diagrams, Progression, Functions & Graphs, Logarthims, Permutations and Combinations, Probability, Geometry & Mensuration.

 Propositional and first order logic.
 Sets, relations, functions, partial orders and lattices.
 Groups.
 Graphs: connectivity, matching, coloring.
 Combinatorics: counting, recurrence relations, generating functions.

 Matrices, determinants, system of linear equations, eigenvalues and eigenvectors, LU decomposition.